sematext/docs/docs/faq.md

 specific only to Account Sharing (**BILLING_ADMIN**).

 Each account has one OWNER (if you created some account, you are its OWNER).
-Each app also has one OWNER (The OWNER of an app is OWNER of account under which some app was created.
-If you create an app under your account, you are the OWNER of that app.
-If some user with whom you've shared your account creates a new app under your account, you are again the OWNER of that app.
-However, if that user creates a new app under his own account, he will be its OWNER).
+Each App also has one OWNER.
+The OWNER of an App is OWNER of account under which that App was created.
+If you create an App under your account, you are the OWNER of that App.
+If some user with whom you've shared your account creates a new App under your account, you are again the OWNER of that App.
+However, if that user creates a new App under their own account, then they will be its OWNER.

-Each account and app can have 0 or more ADMINS and USERS.
-If you added some user as ADMIN to your account, he also automatically gets the ADMIN role for all your apps (account role is transitive to app role).
+Each account and App can have 0 or more ADMINS and USERS.
+If you added some user as ADMIN to your account, they also automatically gets the ADMIN role for all your Apps (account role is transitive to App role).

-ADMIN users can modify everything under your account/app except billing related info.
-They can: create/delete/update all dashboards/alerts/subscriptions/users...
+ADMIN users can modify everything under your account/App except billing related info.
+They can: create, delete, and update all dashboards, alerts, scheduled reports, users...
 Users with USER role have read rights on everything except billing info (they can view all reports, dashboards, alerts...).
-They can even create/edit their own alerts and subscriptions on apps from shared account (but can't edit other user's alerts/subscriptions, only ADMINs can do that).
-If they were added to an Account (not to an App), they can also create their own dashboards and add other USERs to your account.
+They can even create/edit their own alerts and scheduled reports for Apps from the shared account.
+They cannot, however, edit other user's alerts or scheduled reports, only ADMINs can do that.
+If they were added to an Account (not to an App), then they can also create their own dashboards and add other USERs to your account.

 There is a special role available when Sharing Account - BILLING_ADMIN.
 This role has all rights as the standard ADMIN, but can also access/edit billing-related info.
 The only thing this role cannot do is change password of your account.

+See [typical roles in an organization](/team/#typical-use-of-roles-in-an-organization-or-team) and [Sematext user roles](/team/user-roles/) for more info.

 ### When would I want to add someone as BILLING_ADMIN?